Bachelor of Arts in Computer Science

 Counts in this category only if MA 141 is taken.

 Can be a software engineering elective (SER 210 or any 300-level or above SER course).

 Must meet a minimum of 18 credits in Personal Inquiry I & II.

-1. demonstrate core computer science knowledge and skills;
+- Advanced grasp of core computer science knowledge and skill.

 Admission Requirements: School of Engineering